beaucronin/beaucronin.github.com/_posts/2013-12-09-machine-learning-companies.markdown

 # Machine Learning Companies

 I've helped build two machine learning companies in the last few years.
-It's hard to do: ML is temperamental technology, and while it's pretty straightforward for talented data scientists and engineers to execute one-off projects, the methods themselves are difficult to productize.
-For this and other reasons, it's tough to build a scalable business around machine learning itself.
+It's hard to do: ML is temperamental technology, and while it's pretty straightforward for talented data scientists and engineers to execute one-off projects, the methods are difficult to truly *productize*.
+For this and other reasons, it's tough to build a scalable business around machine learning.

 But this hasn't stopped a lot more people from trying recently, so I thought I'd write up some notes to describe how I think about this space now.